 Proceed through Sayward Junction, the village of Woss and the turn-off for Port McNeill.
-Exactly 3.7 km past the latter turn left on Keogh Main logging road.
+Exactly 3.7 km past the latter turn left on West Main logging road.
 The road becomes gravel immediately.

-ApproachProceed 3.5 km on Keogh Main to a prominent junction with West Main Road after 3.5 km.
+ApproachProceed 3.5 km on West Main to a prominent junction with Keogh Main Road after 3.5 km.
 Keep left on Keogh.

 From the West/Keogh junction, drive 28 km up the Three Lakes valley to the junction with Raging Main and turn right.
-Proceed a further 2.5 km, cross the bridge over the Benson River and turn right again on to Alice Main – confusingly still called Keogh Main on some maps.
+Proceed a further 2.5 km, cross the bridge over the Benson River and turn right again on to Alice Main – confusingly also called Merry Widow Main on some maps.
 Drive 1.2 km on Alice Main and locate the signed Merry Trail Main/M1080 spur on the left.
 If you haven’t done so already, lock in 4WD here.
 You're not going far without it and your vehicle should also have high clearance.

 At 2.6 km from Alice Main the road leaves the course it has been following up Merry Widow Creek and bends sharp right.

-As well as the waypoints noted above, refer to the GoogleEarth image below.
+As well as the waypoints noted above, refer to the GoogleEarth image above.
 Any reader wanting a MapSource GPS tracklog of the approach has only to email or send me a PM.

 Climb the 70 vertical metres of steep and exposed ridge with some Class 3 in about 10-15 minutes from the base.
 Stay on the right of the crest at first before traversing back to the ridgeline just over halfway up.